CivicActions/guidebook/docs/09-security/contingency-plan.md

 - **Service:** <https://git.civicactions.net/>
 - **Status:** <https://app.statuscake.com/AllStatus.php?tid=1702974>

-If GitLab becomes unavailable, systems will continue to operate in its current state.
-The disruption would only impact the team's ability to update code on the instances.
+If GitLab becomes unavailable, systems will continue to operate in their current state.
+The disruption would impact the team's ability to update code on the instances, which could have significant impact.

 #### StatusCake